 Balancing Stem Cells and Differentiation

-Professor Watt’s career has centered on a fundamental biological principle: tissue health depends on balance.
-Rather than viewing stem cells as inherently “good” and differentiated cells as “bad,” her work emphasizes homeostasis — the dynamic equilibrium between renewal and specialization.
+Professor Watt’s career has centred on a fundamental biological principle: tissue health depends on balance.
+Rather than viewing stem cells as inherently “good” and differentiated cells as “bad,” her work emphasizes homeostasis — the dynamic equilibrium between cell renewal and specialization.

 In wound repair, this balance temporarily shifts toward stem cell expansion before restoring normal tissue structure.
 In inflammatory diseases such as psoriasis, targeted biologic therapies can reestablish equilibrium.
 Cancer, however, represents a more complex breakdown of this balance.
-In squamous cell carcinomas, tumor grading still reflects the proportion of differentiated cells — the closer the tumor resembles normal tissue, the better the prognosis.
+In squamous cell carcinomas, tumor grading reflects the proportion of differentiated cells — the closer the tumor resembles normal tissue, the better the prognosis tends to be.

 These insights have shaped regenerative medicine’s understanding that successful therapies must restore balance, not simply increase stem cell numbers.